sphinx-doc/sphinx/doc/markup/inline.rst

 The following roles do possibly create a cross-reference, but do not refer to
 objects:

-.. role:: envvar
+.. rst:role:: envvar

    An environment variable.
 Index entries are generated.
-Also generates a link to the matching :dir:`envvar` directive, if it exists.
+Also generates a link to the matching :rst:dir:`envvar` directive, if it exists.

-.. role:: token
+.. rst:role:: token

-   The name of a grammar token (used to create links between :dir:`productionlist` directives).
+   The name of a grammar token (used to create links between :rst:dir:`productionlist` directives).

-.. role:: keyword
+.. rst:role:: keyword

    The name of a keyword in Python.
 This creates a link to a reference label with that name, if it exists.

-.. role:: option
+.. rst:role:: option

    A command-line option to an executable program.
 The leading hyphen(s) must be included.
-This generates a link to a :dir:`option` directive, if it exists.
+This generates a link to a :rst:dir:`option` directive, if it exists.

 The following role creates a cross-reference to the term in the glossary:

-.. role:: term
+.. rst:role:: term

    Reference to a term in the glossary.
 The glossary is created using the ``glossary`` directive containing a definition list with terms and